asdru22/Burgeon/wiki/burgeon.typ

     goop_bottle,
     type: "Item",
 ))[Obtained from opening #(spile.txt-param)[Spiles].
 When used on a seed in an #etched_vase.txt, it will increase its growth stage by 2.]

+#top_grid(col: 2, item-tooltip(
+    bursting_blossom,
+    type: "Item",
+))[Obtained from grown #(bursting_bud.txt-param)[Bursting Buds].
+Can be replanted in #(etched_vase.txt-param)[Etched Vases] by clicking #inputs.use.
+If the vase its planted in gets powered by redstone, the blossom will start floating in the air, and will pop after 5 seconds.
+After it pops, it will shoot 6 homing petals target entities in a 20 block radius.
+When hitting an entity, the petal deals #damage(6) and has a 5% chance to spawn a #bursting_bud.txt.
+If hit by a projectile, the blossom will pop and its petals won't target the owner of that projectile.]

+#top_grid(
+    col: 2,
+    item-tooltip(
+        seedbook,
+        type: "Item",
+        max_stack: 1,
+    ),
+    recipe2x2(
+        book,
+        wheat_seeds,
+        none,
+        none,
+        result: seedbook,
+    ),
+    pb: false,
+)
+When opened, the user can view the soil required by seeds to grown in an #etched_vase.txt.
+The pages unlock as the user collects the seeds.
+#pagebreak()

 = Blocks
 == Functional